DavidBrunow/brunow.org/Sources/BrunowOrg/Documentation.docc/Posts/2024/04-22-how-i-like-to-use-danger.md

 ### The Danger Swift Library

 The Danger Swift library is what powers the different things you can do in a Dangerfile.
-The library is built of the core Danger functionality plus any plugins that you've chosen to integrate.
+The library is built with the core Danger functionality plus any plugins that you've chosen to integrate.
 The documentation recommends integrating Danger into your workflow by
 [adding Danger Swift and any related plugins to your `Package.swift` file](https://danger.systems/swift/guides/about_the_dangerfile#swift-package-manager-more-performant).